bradb345/Server/README.MD

 #### Like functionality

-- I took on the task of Like functionality. the likedByArray is a property of a project which is passed into the ProjectCard as a prop.
-I then take that array and determin if the user has liked that project already and conditionally render the like or unlike button on the page. the likedByArray is in the dependancy array so that if it changes it then triggers a re-render to the page.
+- I took on the task of Like functionality.
+The likedByArray is a property of a project which is passed into the ProjectCard as a prop.
+I then take that array and determin if the user has liked that project already and conditionally render the like or unlike button on the page.
+The likedByArray is in the dependancy array so that if it changes it then triggers a re-render to the page.

 - The handleLike function passes the res.data back to the Project Index compenent where that updated project is then remapped to reflect the new updates.